-It was reported in 2011 that 62% of Canadians thought they could use help with their financial management skills.6 Will your friends and family have sufficient financial knowledge should you need assistance with your finances?
+If you choose to get help from family members or friends, will they have sufficient financial knowledge should you need assistance with your finances?
 And what happens if your family members live across town, across the country, or even farther away?

 Even when your friends and family are financially capable and nearby, they may be biased in their views of how your finances should be managed.
 For example, one elderly woman had become accustomed to donating tens of thousands of dollars to charity annually; however, her children resented her charitable gifts because they eroded what was available for their own future inheritances.
 There have also been instances where people have placed trust in family members only to become victims of financial abuse.
-The Department of Justice website on elder abuse7 includes the example of a senior whose daughter secretly racked up purchases from designer clothing stores while helping the senior with online purchases.
+The Department of Justice website on elder abuse includes the example of a senior whose daughter secretly racked up purchases from designer clothing stores while helping the senior with online purchases.
 When asked about the credit card charges, the daughter simply dismissed the senior as being forgetful, notwithstanding that the daughter had numerous new outfits from the online stores.

 While these examples may not reflect the norm, they help to illustrate how important it is to carefully consider who you would choose to help with the management of your financial affairs if you were to become incapable.
 Fortunately, people are becoming increasingly aware of the variety of professional advisors who can help.
-In the CIBC poll, 74% of respondents could see a benefit in having a professional providing advice on how to best manage the financial affairs of a family member or close friend.
-When asked which professionals would be best to provide this advice. respondents first selected financial advisors and lawyers (each with 41% of the responses), followed by accountants (with 29% of responses).
-However, few respondents realized that many trust companies also provide valuable POA services.
+There may be a benefit in getting help from a professional.
+Many people look to a financial advisor, lawyer or accountant to act as attorney; however, many trust companies also provide valuable POA services.

 When choosing someone to act as attorney under your POA, you should consider the attorney's knowledge and experience in the multiple areas of financial management that may be required.
-Duties of an attorney can include paying bills, managing budgets, choosing investments, selling property, filing tax returns, and accounting for financial transactions, among others. important to choose an attorney who is versed in each of the financial areas that may be relevant; however, not all professionals have experience providing a full range of services.
+Duties of an attorney can include paying bills, managing budgets, choosing investments, selling property, filing tax returns, and accounting for financial transactions, among others.
+It's important to choose an attorney who is versed in each of the financial areas that may be relevant; however, not all professionals have experience providing a full range of services.
 As an example, an estate lawyer who prepares POAs and wills may not have acted as an attorney under a POA before and may have little experience in paying bills, choosing investments or maintaining accounting records.
 You should look for someone who has capabilities in all of the relevant financial areas, and may want to consider a trust company that offers full POA services.

 If you are currently acting as an attorney under someone else's POA, you may find that you need assistance, perhaps because you don't have the time or knowledge to carry out the duties of your role.
 If you do not live close by, you may have additional challenges administering the POA from afar.
 In this case, you can hire a trust company that provides services to assist you with the day-to-day financial administration duties of your role.
-You will have peace of mind knowing that the burden of POA administration will be handled by professionals, while you retain full decision-making authority.
+You may have peace of mind knowing that the burden of POA administration will be handled by professionals, while you retain full decision-making authority.